Clancy – AA speaker

-The first thing was that you needed God or a higher power to stop drinking.
+First, you need God or a higher power to stop drinking.
 I saw myself as a confirmed agnostic.
 I wondered: “What does God or a higher power have to do with not drinking”?

 The Disease concept of alcoholism

 The second thing I heard was that alcoholism is an illness.
 “What a load of nonsense,” I thought.
 In my mind, it was a clever idea thought up by the founders.
-The ‘disease concept’ idea was designed to take the shame and moral stigma out of being a drunk.
+The ‘disease concept’ idea was designed to remove the shame and moral stigma of being an alcoholic.
 As unwell as I was, I thought I was being honest by believing that alcoholism was a moral issue.

 I saw myself as an inebriate that had achieved nothing in life.
-My resume after twenty years of drinking had been frequent admissions to psyche wards.
-I had been to prison; as well as homeless on the streets of London.
+After twenty years of drinking, my resume had been frequent admissions to psyche wards.
+I had been to prison and homeless on the streets of London.

 My mental and emotional life in sobriety was a roller coaster of racing and uncontrollable thoughts.
-I was tormented by painful memories and overwhelming emotions.
+Painful memories and overwhelming emotions tormented me.
 At times I wondered if I was mad.
 The first of AA’s twelve steps invites us to admit two things.

 Was therapy the solution?

-Despite counselling and psychotherapy, I was still unable to stay sober.
+Despite counseling and psychotherapy, I was still unable to stay sober.
 My mental and emotional life got worse and worse.
 Suicide began to look like a good idea.
-Was it the fault of therapy?
+Was it the fault of the therapy?
 No!
 I had some very professional and skilled therapists over the years.

 My first introduction to Clancy